rickerp/scalardb-with-microservices/README.md

 # Execution and Command
 The project mist be load in the `localhost` host and the port `8081`.

-Therefore to have access to your project please clone the repository in your local environment.
+Therefor, to have access to your project please clone the repository in your local environment.
 Open the project with a text editor, like IntelliJ IDEA or Eclipse (Java or JEE).
 Then compile and build the project.
-Don't forget to have the port 8180 open and free.
+Don't forget to have the port 8081 open and free.
 Then, open a navigator and go to the link `http://localhost:8081`.

+# Contact